sahahn/parc_scaling/docs/by_pipeline.md

 # Results by Pipeline

 We break down the [base results](./base_results.md) here by pipeline (instead of parcellation type) in two different ways:
-Intra and Inter pipeline (corresponding to the top and bottom of the figure below).

-*If necessary first view the [intro to results](./results_intro.html) for an example on how to interpret the below figure.*
+Intra and Inter pipeline (corresponding to the top and bottom of the figure below). *If necessary first see the [intro to results](./results_intro.html) page for a guide on how the results in this project are interpreted.*
-{: style="font-size: 100%; text-align: center;"}

 ![By Pipeline](https://raw.githubusercontent.com/sahahn/parc_scaling/master/analyze/Figures/Figure3.png)